Shluhot: History

-Shluhot was founded in 1948 by former members of the Bnei Akiva Zionist youth movement on the land that had belonged to the depopulated Palestinian village of al-Ashrafiyya.
+Shluhot was founded in 1948 by former members of the Bnei Akiva Zionist youth movement, on land located near the former depopulated Palestinian village of al-Ashrafiyya.
 Initially, a temporary camp was set up along with a group from the Hashomer Hatzair youth movement.
 After each group was assigned land for a kibbutz, the secular group members founded Reshafim.

 Kibbutz Shluhot is one of four religious kibbutzim located in a cluster south of Beit She'an, from Shluhot at the base of Mount Gilboa, Ein HaNatziv and Sde Eliyahu to Tirat Zvi adjacent to the Jordan River.

-In 2007 Shluhot began to host a special needs school, Kulanu Academy, which teaches special needs children skills for adulthood and takes them on trips around Israel.
+In 2007 Shluhot began to host a special education school, Kulanu Academy, which teaches disabled children skills for adulthood and takes them on trips around Israel.